Spacechild1/vstplugin/README.md

 If you only want to build either the Pd or Supercollider version, simply set the 'PD' or 'SC' variable to 'OFF'.

-When compiling with GCC on Linux we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'OFF'.
+When compiling with GCC on Linux we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'ON'.

-You might want to turn it on ('-DSTATIC_LIBS=ON') if you want to share the binaries with other people because they might not have the required library versions installed on their system.
+Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
+Dynamic linking, on the other hand, is preferred when destributing via system package managers like "apt" because they will handle the dependencies.

 #### Prerequisites: